titanturtles/titanturtles.github.io/blog.md

 # TitanTurtles 2024-2025 Round 4 (Semifinals Round) competition January 23-25

 Semifinals Results:\
--Team 17-0224 TitanTurtles Qualified for the National Finals! - National rank #2\
+* Team 17-0224 TitanTurtles Qualified for the National Finals! - National rank #2\
+  This is Team TitanTurtles and the TitanTurtles club's second year advancing to the National Finals in CyberPatriot.
+Perhaps the only Oregon team to ever reach the top 3 in the Semifinals round.
--Team 17-0219 TitanTortugas Ranked #37 in the Nation\
+* Team 17-0219 TitanTortugas Ranked #37 in the Nation\
--Team 17-0221 TitanWugui Ranked #114 in the Nation\
+* Team 17-0221 TitanWugui Ranked #114 in the Nation\

 Very Well Done teams!